MdSaddamKazmi/CAP/README.md

 by using command "git switch add_basic_schema_and_service"

-Add folder csv inside folder db and add files per entity with naming convention as :
+* Add folder csv inside folder db and add files per entity with naming convention as : namespace-entityname.csv    ( you can check the name of namespace in schema.cds file in db folder )

-<namespace>-<entityname>.csv    ( you can check the name of namespace in schema.cds file in db folder )
+* Here in this example namespace is StudentDetails and Entities are Student and School